-You cannot use a birth certificate issued by the Indian embassy for Green card application in the USA.
+You cannot use a birth certificate issued by the Indian embassy for a Green card application in the USA.

 As a matter of fact, nobody can use their embassy-issued birth certificate to file their i-485 or i-130 green card applications.

-The same name on passport and birth certificate is good to have.
+The same name on the passport and birth certificate is good to have.

-If the name has changed after birth, then you should have all the proofs of the name change.
+If the name has changed after birth, then you should have all the proof of the name change.

 For example, if your name has changed after marriage, you can show the name change using the passport and marriage certificate.

 The birth certificate is required to have your full name.

-If you have just one first name printed, you can get this fixed at your birthplace and get a new certificate with full name.
+If you have just one first name printed, you can get this fixed at your birthplace and get a new certificate with your full name.

 This is highly recommended.

 You cannot use the class 10th certificate in place of a birth certificate for the purpose of the USA green card.